 - ♦ A dredging (removal) component

-- ♦ An ice control structure

 - ♦ An armored cap component

-- A near shore area removal and capping component
+- ♦ A near shore area removal and capping component

-- Monitoring
+- ♦ Monitoring

+- ♦ An ice control structure (proposed implementation 2006)

 SEDIMENT DREDGING The sediment dredging component will involve the removal of sediments containing elevated levels of polychlorinated biphenyls from a portion of the river just downstream of the main Alcoa wastewater discharge outfall.
-Sediment will be removed from the bottom by mechanical methods (clamshell bucket and crane) and/or hydraulic methods (pumping or vacuuming).
-Dredging will be performed in a targeted area (see page 1) that could be subjected to ice jam-related sediment disturbance and where sediments have elevated polychlorinated biphenyls.
+Sediment will be removed from the bottom by hydraulic methods (pumping or vacuuming), and, if necessary, mechanical (clamshell bucket and crane).
+Dredging will be performed in a targeted area (see page 1) that could be subjected to ice jam-related sediment disturbance and where sediment monitoring indicates elevated polychlorinated biphenyls.
 The effectiveness and logistics of dredging will be evaluated.
-The work will include: - Expanding Alcoa's landfill for disposal of dredged solids - Dredging (removal) of sediments from a 9-acre area - Using appropriate containment systems to contain sediments disturbed during dredging - Placing 1-foot of new clean material on river bottom after dredging
+The work will include: - Expanding Alcoa's landfill for disposal of dredged solids - ♦ Dredging (removal) of sediments from a 9-acre area - Using appropriate containment systems to contain sediments disturbed during dredging - Placing 1-foot of new clean material on river bottom after dredging where necessary ARMORED CAPPING The armored cap component will help ice experts evaluate the effective placement of subaqueous cap materials that are capable of withstanding the water forces created by an ice jam.
+A cap would consist of sand/topsoil with an outer "armor" of larger sized stone placed on top.
+Armored capping will use construction techniques similar to the 2001 Capping Pilot Study.
+The following work will be conducted: - An engineering study to determine appropriate armor stone size - ♦ Constructing an armored cap in a 1-acre area (see page 1) - Using an appropriate containment system(s) to contain sediments disturbed during capping